badsyntax/github-action-aws-static-stack/README.md

 A composite GitHub Action to deploy your static website to the AWS Edge.

+## Features

+- Preview sites with Pull Request comments
+- S3 for origin object storage
+- Cloudfront Edge caching
+- Separate Root & Preview Cloudfront distributions
+  - The Preview distribution uses a Lambda to rewrite the URLs to the correct location in the S3 origin
+  - The Root distribution routes directly to the S3 origin and does not use a Lambda, to provide the fastest possible response times
+- Flexible stack creation (you provide & own the IaC)

 The following GitHub Actions are used:

 - [badsyntax/github-action-aws-cloudformation](https://github.com/badsyntax/github-action-aws-cloudformation)